digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

      authors : (Attribute [Text])
      title : (Attribute Text)

-A file Java file is generated for the `Attribute` data type that defines the Java Generic class:
+A file Java file is generated for the ``Attribute`` data type that defines the Java Generic class:

-Note: If the parameterized type is contained in a type where the *actual* type is specified (as in the `BookAttributes` type above), then the serialization and deserialization of the enclosing type provides the necessary methods for serialization and deserialization.

 .. code-block:: java
   :caption: com/acme/Attribute.java